SewerDefectAnalysis/Database_Structure/README.md

 ## Project overview

-The diagram below presents an overview of the project, which is divided into four main modules and one optional component.
-This repository focuses on the section highlighted in red.
+The diagram below provides an overview of the project workflow, which is organized into four main steps and one optional component.
+This repository corresponds to the database structure step, highlighted in red in the figure.

 ```mermaid
 %%{init: {'flowchart': {'nodeSpacing': 40, 'rankSpacing': 50}}}%%